 Cash: You can easily pay cash with won during your trip.
 I recommend that you always have a minimum amount of cash with you.
 This may help you in a few situations.
 For example, when you want to eat street food or in traditional markets.

 Withdrawing cash: A first option for obtaining won is simply to withdraw money from ATM.
-Although just be aware that many foreigners have trouble with their cars when taking money out of a ATM in Korea… You can find ATM pretty much everywhere.
+However, just be aware that many foreigners have trouble with their cars when taking money out of an ATM in Korea… You can find ATMs pretty much everywhere.
 We mostly used KEB HANA Bank which is the most internal bank with English translation when taking cash.
-Never had any issue with them…
+Never had any issues with them…

 Change currencies: It is also possible to exchange your currency directly for won at banks (open weekdays from 9 a.m. to 4 p.m.) or at exchange offices.
 There aren’t many currency exchange office in Korea, in Seoul there are a few in Myeongdong, Dongdaemun, Insadong or Itaewon.
 Exchange rates are usually better than the airport.